Questions to Ask a Divorce Attorney Before You Hire One

 - Gut-level trust.
 Would you be comfortable disclosing what they need to know?

-Three things that eliminate an attorney regardless of other qualities: reluctance to provide a written fee agreement, pressure to sign before you've had time to consider, and claims of guaranteed outcomes.
+Divorce Dock identifies three disqualifying signals that eliminate an attorney regardless of other qualities: reluctance to provide a written fee agreement, pressure to sign before you've had time to consider, and claims of guaranteed outcomes.
 No attorney can guarantee results.
 Attorneys who say otherwise are misrepresenting what legal representation can deliver.

 Good consultations end with more clarity than you walked in with.
 If you leave a consultation more confused than you arrived, that's information.

 The questions in this article are a starting point, not a ceiling.
 Once you've hired, the same preparation discipline applies to every meeting, every bill, and every decision throughout the representation.
 Knowing how to ask good questions is one skill.
 Using attorney time efficiently, reviewing billing, and managing the relationship over months or years is another.
-The Make Every Attorney Hour Count bundle covers both: fifteen checklists from initial consultation through the close of representation, the preparation infrastructure for the whole relationship, not just the first meeting.
+The Make Every Attorney Hour Count bundle covers both: 16 checklists from initial consultation through the close of representation, the preparation infrastructure for the whole relationship, not just the first meeting.

 Knowing what to ask before hiring is the first step in the full attorney management process.
-For the complete guide, see Working with a Divorce Attorney: The Complete Client Guide.
+For the complete guide, see Working With a Divorce Attorney: The Complete Client Guide.

 Additional Resources